ibm-cloud-docs/EventStreams/managing_access.md

 - All of the schemas stored by an instance of IBM {{site.data.keyword.messagehub}}.
 - All of the schemas stored by all of the instances of IBM {{site.data.keyword.messagehub}} in an account.

 {{site.data.keyword.messagehub}} already has the concept of a cluster resource type.
 It is used to control all access to the service instance, with the minimum role of Reader being required to access any Kafka or HTTPS endpoint.
-This use of the cluster resource type is also applied to the Schema Registry whereby a minimum role of Reader is required to access the registry.
+This use of the cluster resource type is also applied to the schema registry whereby a minimum role of Reader is required to access the registry.

 ### Example authorization scenarios
 {: #example_authorization_scenarios}

-The following table describes some examples of scenarios for interacting with the {{site.data.keyword.messagehub}} Schema Registry, together with the roles that are required by the actors involved.
+The following table describes some examples of scenarios for interacting with the {{site.data.keyword.messagehub}} schema registry, together with the roles that are required by the actors involved.
 The process of managing schemas is handled separately to deploying applications.
 So policies are required for both the service ID that manages schemas in the registry and the application that connects to the registry.

 Scenario | Person or process role | Person or process resource| Application role | Application resource
 --- | --- | --- | --- | ---